Japanese battleship Mutsu

 Other than participating in the Battle of Midway and the Battle of the Eastern Solomons in 1942, where she did not see any significant combat, Mutsu spent most of the first year of the Pacific War in training.
 She returned to Japan in early 1943.
 That June, one of her aft magazines detonated while she was at anchor, sinking the ship with the loss of 1,121 crew and visitors.
 The IJN investigation into the cause of her loss concluded that it was the work of a disgruntled crew member.
 The navy dispersed the survivors in an attempt to conceal the sinking in the interest of morale in Japan.
-Much of the wreck was scrapped after the war, but some artefacts and relics are on display in Japan, and a small portion of the ship remains where it was sunk.
+Much of the wreck was scrapped after the war, but some artefacts and relics are on display in Japan, and a small portion of the ship remains where she was sunk.

 Description

 Mutsu had a length of 201.17 m between perpendiculars and 215.8 m overall.
 She had a beam of 28.96 m and a draught of 9 m.
 The ship displaced 32720 t at standard load and 39116 t at full load.
 Her crew consisted of 1,333 officers and enlisted men as built and 1,368 in 1935.
 The crew totaled around 1,475 men in 1942.

 In 1927, Mutsu's bow was remodeled to reduce the amount of spray produced when steaming into a head sea.
 This increased her overall length by 1.59 m to 217.39 m.
 During her 1934–1936 reconstruction, the ship's stern was lengthened by 7.55 m to improve her speed, and her forward superstructure was rebuilt into a pagoda mast.
 She was given torpedo bulges to improve her underwater protection and to compensate for the weight of the additional armour and equipment.
 These changes increased her overall length to 224.94 m, her beam to 34.6 m and her draught to 9.49 m.
 Her displacement increased over 7000 t to 46690 t at deep load.